alexruperez/ARObjectCollectionViewController/readme.md

 ## Installation

-Add the `ARObjectCollectionView/ARObjectCollectionView` subfolder to your project.
+Add the `ARObjectCollectionViewController` subfolder to your project.
 There are no required libraries other than `UIKit`.

 ## Usage